homebridge/plugin-ui-utils/README.md

 * [Basic Example](./examples/basic-ui-server) - demos a minimal custom user interface, interacting with server side scripts, updating the plugin config, and using toast notifications.
 * [Push Events](./examples/push-events) - demos how to send push events from the server, and listen for them in the custom user interface.

+# Development

+For hints and tips on how to develop your custom user interface, see [DEVELOPMENT.md](./DEVELOPMENT.md).